Korkkii/slamon-python-agent/README.md

 ### Running the agent using command line script ###

 *slamon-agent* command line utility is the simplest way running the agent.
-AFM Url, concurrent executor count and modules to load handlers from are defined as command line arguments as follows:
+Agent Fleet Manager (AFM) Url, concurrent executor count and modules to load handlers from are defined as command line arguments as follows:

     $ slamon-agent --help
     usage: slamon-agent-script.py [-h] -u URL [-l LOAD] [-w DEFAULT_WAIT]